Jane Osti: Awards and achievements

 In 2005, Osti was one of the youngest Cherokee artists to be designated a Living Treasure by Cherokee Nation.

 Her work, Tall squash pot, was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.

+Her works The Abundance, A Sacred Fire, and Spirit of Survival were acquired in 2026 and are displayed at the Crystal Bridges Museum of American Art in Bentonville, Arkansas.